-In 2020, Krzak Rundio Law Group was proud to announce the start of our annual academic scholarship.
+In 2020, Krzak Rundio Gorman, Injury Attorneys was proud to announce the start of our annual academic scholarship.
 The goal of our scholarship is to help first-year students obtain the education they need to succeed and make a difference in our world.

 The Fall 2021 submission period has recently come to a close.
 We’re happy to say we have chosen a winner: